scalableminds/webknossos/docs/sharing.md

 2. From the [toolbar](./tracing_ui.md#the-toolbar) select `Share` from the overflow menu next to the `Save` button.
 3. Under *Team Sharing*, select the teams from the dropdown menu.

-If members of these teams open their [Annotations Dashboard Tab](./dashboard.md#shared-annotations), they will see your annotation.

 ![Enable Team Sharing for your annotation](images/sharing_modal_team.jpeg)

+Any annotation shared this way will be listed in your personal and any team member's [Annotations Dashboard Tab](./dashboard.md#shared-annotations).
+By default teaming sharing is read-only, i.e. other team members can not make modifications to your annotation.
+You can allow others to make changes to your annotation by selecting the respective checkbox from the sharing dialog ("Yes, allow editing").

+Note, while webKnossos allows several people to make modifications to a single annotation, it is strongly advised that only one person works on an annotation at once. webKnossos does not yet resolve changes made by multiple people annotating simulantanously and this may lead to data loss or inconsistencies.
+Please coordinate accordingly with your collaborators.
+We aim to improve this aspect in the future.

-**Next to the integrated Annotation Sharing features, you can also download annotations and send them via email to collaborators.**
+**Hint, in addition to the integrated Sharing features, you can also download annotations and send them via email to collaborators.**

 ![Video: Connect Publications to Your Dataset](https://www.youtube.com/watch?v=hcm8Jx22DG8)

-Dataset sharing allows people outside of your organization or anyone without a webKnossos account to view your datasets and annotations within webKnossos directly from their browser.
-No additional installation or signup is needed.
-Anyone with a link can view the data.
+## Collaborative